 A Fulbright Scholar, Dr. Sharma has won several competitive research grants and has expertise in corporate environmental strategy, corporate sustainability, competitive strategy, stakeholder engagement and organizational innovation.
 His research has been widely published in top management journals including the Academy of Management Review, Academy of Management Journal, Academy of Management Executive, Academy of Management Discoveries, Strategic Management Journal, and Journal of Marketing, among others.
 He has written and co-edited 9 books on corporate sustainability.
 His book written for scholars and practitioners titled Competing for a Sustainable World: Building capacity for Sustainable Innovation published in 2014 was the runner up for the Best Book on Organizations and the Natural Environment Award at the Academy of Management in 2015.
-His new book (co-authored with Pramodita Sharma) Patient Capital: The Role of Family Firms in Sustainable Business was released by the Cambridge University Press in 2019.
+His research monograph (co-authored with Pramodita Sharma) Patient Capital: The Role of Family Firms in Sustainable Business was published by the Cambridge University Press in 2019.
+His latest co-edited book Pioneering Family Firms’ Sustainable Development Strategies was published by Edward Elgar Academic Publishing in March 2021.

 Dr. Sharma has received several awards for his impact on the practice of management and sustainability and building more responsible and sustainable businesses.
-These include the Corporate Knights Rising Scholar Award, the Aspen Institute Pioneer Award, and inclusion in India Abroad's Power List of prominent Indians contributing to Canadian and global society.
+These include the Corporate Knights Rising Scholar Award, the Aspen Institute Pioneer Award, and inclusion in India Abroad's Power List of prominent Indians contributing to positive impacts on Canadian and global society.